:

 Organising parades and marches

-The organiser of a march or parade must formally notify the relevant local authority and Police Scotland of their intentions at least 28 days before the date of their march/parade.
+The organiser of a march or parade must formally notify the relevant local authority and Police Scotland at least 28 days before the event.

 Scottish Government provide more detailed guidance and information on parades and marches and how to work with local authorities on these.